 Distracted driving, in all of its forms, is horrible behavior and one that leads to more car accidents out on the road.
-But one of distracted driving’s forms, texting while driving, is the most insidious of all.
-When people engage in this behavior, they are actively taking their attention off of the road in front of them and choosing to place it on a cellphone screen so that they can send their friend a smiley face.
+But one of distracted driving’s forms, texting while driving, is the most insidious of all, because it can be avoided by simply waiting to take one’s gaze off the road to view the text message.

 Texting while driving can be more dangerous than most people realize – if you’re traveling at 55 mph and look down to check, open your phone, respond and hit send, you will have traveled the entire length of a football field; assuming that it only takes you 5 seconds to reply!
 If it takes 10 second to reply, it is the same as if you drove through two football fields, blindfolded!
 Without your full attention on the road, you simply won’t have enough time to react to a situation if you’re engrossed in your electronic devices.

 Driving requires the full attention of motorists, from young drivers and teen drivers, to the motorists who have been driving for decades.
 The dangers of distracted driving does not care about someone’s age, race or gender, old and young people alike need to keep their hands on the steering wheel and their full attention on the road ahead, which in turn should reduce motor vehicle crashes from texting while driving.

 Cellphones have infiltrated our lives across the United States, and the level of distracted drivers and motor vehicle accidents that are caused by those texting while driving have skyrocketed, and the serious injuries that accompany such car accidents are on the rise as well.
 It can be more dangerous to engage in texting while driving than driving with a blood alcohol level over the legal limit.